jan-vandenberg/cruddiy/CONTRIBUTING.md

 `content/`: For updates focused on content changes, like text, images, or other media.

+# 3. Tests

+_This project implements two suites of Behat tests: Admin (for the generator) and Public (for the generated pages).

+- Kindly read the tests documentation in `tests/README.md`
+- Install the Composer dependencies and run both test suites
+- Make sure that you didn't break anything with your changes
+- Edit the tests accordingly
+- Create new tests accordingly

-# 3. Wait for approval
+# 4. Wait for approval

 @jan-vandenberg is the official maintainer (and creator) and will have the power to accept or refuse your PR.

-4. Stack
+# 5. Stack

 - The project was designed to work with PHP 7.4 but PHP 8+ is recommended
 - You can use [schema/Example - All field types.sql](schema/Example - All field types.sql) to create a sample table.
 We still have issues with some field types (see #75)